ajkd/Traffic-Light-Control-Using-Image-Processing-With-openCV/README.md

    and application communicates with Arduino to on/off LEDs

 ### Requirements
-   Model based on this System has been tested under following software/hardware environments
+   This Model has been built to work under following software/hardware environments
    - Windows 10 home
    - Python 3.9.6
    - OpenCV 4.5.2